neo-one-suite/neo-one/packages/neo-one-website/docs/0-getting-started/doc.md

 ---
 slug: getting-started
+title: Getting Started
+section: Installation
 ---
 # Getting Started

 NEO•ONE was designed from the ground up to be easily installed and used to get your dapp up and running quickly.

 ## Requirements